Originally posted 5/27/07. Previously updated 9/15/10. Scoping letter info added 12/22/13.

 Arcadia, CA 91006

-For more information, see the Friends of Williamson Rock blog.
+For more information, see the Access Fund Williamson Rock page.

 The photograph of Williamson Rock was taken on the PCT while doing the run Pleasant View Ridge on July 2, 2006.